Learn more about homelessness in our community, the Dorothy Day Center, and our new vision for serving our most vulnerable neighbors.

 Q: Will you continue to provide services while the new buildings are being constructed?

 There will be no disruption in services to those most in need during construction of the new vision for the Dorothy Day Center.
-When Higher Ground Saint Paul opens, all emergency overnight shelter will move into dignified shelter space in that building – no more mats on the ground at the old Dorothy Day Center.
-In addition, many of the individuals currently living in permanent housing units at Mary Hall will move to Higher Ground Saint Paul.
-Mary Hall will then be renovated so that it can become the hub of daytime services while Phase 2 is being constructed – health care, meals and all other daytime services currently offered at the Dorothy Day Center will be provided at Mary Hall during this time.
+Catholic Charities’ Mary Hall has been renovated so that it can become the hub of daytime services while the Saint Paul Opportunity Center and Dorothy Day Residence is being constructed – health care, meals and all other daytime services currently offered at the Dorothy Day Center will be provided at Mary Hall during this time.

 Q: What is the cost associated with services provided during the transition?

 It is critical that we continue to provide our most vulnerable neighbors with shelter, meals and services –without interruption – throughout construction of the new vision.
-To make this possible, we are renovating the current Mary Hall building so that it may accommodate, on a short-term basis, many of the daytime services currently provided in the Dorothy Day Center.
-In addition to this renovation, when it opens in late 2016, Higher Ground Saint Paul will temporarily be open to clients 24 hours a day to create additional service capacity.
-Finally, Catholic Charities will be investing in off-site warehouse space to house the food and supplies currently stored at the Dorothy Day warehouse attached to the old building.
+To make this possible, we have renovated the current Mary Hall building so that it may accommodate, on a short-term basis, many of the daytime services currently provided in the Dorothy Day Center.
+Catholic Charities has invested in off-site warehouse space to house the food and supplies currently stored at the Dorothy Day warehouse attached to the old building.
 The anticipated cost of these investments to ensure continuation of services without interruption is estimated at approximately $3.4 million.
 Catholic Charities will continue to rely on critical contributions from individuals and organizations to fund these critical investments.

 CURRENT PROJECT STATUS, NEXT STEPS & HOW TO GET INVOLVED